wafaajaunnoo/AntsInMyCode/algorithm.md

 # 3. Intuition of the algorithm's operation
-In this section, I design the algorithm for the TSP based on the behaviour of ants, while taking inspiration from the principles of a Turing Machine.
+Having formulated the problem, I now design the algorithm for the TSP based on the behaviour of ants, while taking inspiration from the principles of a Turing Machine.
 I describe the optimization algorithm I implemented and I provide an intuition on how it works for the TSP I formulated previously.

 ## 3.1 Ant Colony Optimization